8anastasia8/auth-app/README.md

 To get a local copy up and running follow these simple steps.

-1.Clone the repo in Terminal:
+1. Clone the repo in Terminal:

 ### `git clone https://github.com/8anastasia8/auth-app.git`